 Obtaining a Visa (English Version)

 Generally, we begin the visa process roughly 60 days before arrival, although this depends a bit on the consulate you apply for the visa.
 You will need to get a VISA TEMPORARIA PARA PROFESIONALES Y TÉCNICOS DE NIVEL SUPERIOR, this type of visa can last for up to one year (365 days), leads directly to a PERMANENT RESIDENCY visa.
 It allows one to be paid from multiple sources and also allows foreigners the flexibility to issue “boletas” (legal document representing a manner of payment) for any other institution other than the one who is contracting them.
-Because of this we do not accept any other type of visa.
+Because of this, we do not accept any other type of visa.

 In order to complete the process, please follow these steps:

-1. First step is to contact the Chilean embassy or consulate in the country you are living and check what are the required documents to obtain your VISA TEMPORARIA, some consulates have special requirements, so check this information directly with them.
-We will need to issue a legalized work offer letter signed by the department Chair.
+1. The first step is to contact the Chilean embassy or consulate in the country you are living and check what are the required documents to obtain your VISA TEMPORARIA, some consulates have special requirements, so check this information directly with them.
+We will need to issue a legalized work offer letter signed by the Department Chair.
 To issue this letter, our administrator requires some basic information, please fill out this form in order we can have all the required information.
 The Physics Faculty will send you the offer letter and the other documents, if you specify additional ones, to the address you indicate in this form.
 Once you have the letter, you can apply for your visa in the nearest consulate.

-2. You also must get apostille for your PhD diploma or University’s certificate in the place of issuing this document (If apostille is not available in your country, please inform yourself in the Chilean consulate about the procedure to legalize documents to be used in Chile); this must be after you actually get the degree (but not necessarily the diploma).
+2. You also must get apostille for your Ph.D. diploma or University’s certificate in the place of issuing this document (If apostille is not available in your country, please inform yourself in the Chilean consulate about the procedure to legalize documents to be used in Chile); this must be after you actually get the degree (but not necessarily the diploma).
 The apostille for the diploma is not a requirement to get your first visa but it will be to renew it, and it can only be done in the country where the document was issued.
 This is a parallel process of your visa application in the Chilean consulate.

-3. If you are coming with dependents, you also must get apostille for marriage certificate and birth certificate for your partner and children, respectively (If apostille is not available in your country, please inform yourself in the Chilean consulate about the procedure to legalize documents to be used in Chile).
+3. If you are coming with dependents, you also must get an apostille for the marriage certificate and birth certificate for your partner and children, respectively (If apostille is not available in your country, please inform yourself in the Chilean consulate about the procedure to legalize documents to be used in Chile).
 These documents will also be needed to renew your visa.

 See you in Chile!